dailydotdev/docs/docs/for-content-creators/content-guidelines.md

 ## Introduction

-Welcome to our content guidelines  This page is your comprehensive guide to understanding the core principles and standards that shape the content on our platform.
+Welcome to our content guidelines!
+This page is your comprehensive guide to understanding the core principles and standards that shape the content on our platform.
 Whether you're a content creator, developer, or enthusiast exploring the wide variety of resources on our platform, these guidelines serve as the blueprint for our commitment to quality, innovation, and ethics.
+As you plan to feature your content on daily.dev, we invite you to familiarize yourself with the [different ways to get your content on daily.dev](../for-content-creators/how-to-get-featured.md), alongside these guidelines.

 In this document, we provide detailed guidance on what we look for in content, what we prioritize, and under what conditions we might remove content.
 These guidelines are not only a reference for anyone who creates or submits content to daily.dev, but also an insight into our dedication to maintaining a respectful, diverse, and valuable community.

 Take a moment, dive in, and let's create an enriching and inspiring space together!

 :::tip
 These guidelines are key to your journey on our platform.
 By aligning your content with our standards, you not only enhance the quality of our community but also build your reputation as a trusted source of knowledge.
 Conversely, content that fails to comply may lead to a reduction in reputation points.
 The respect and trust you earn from our community are invaluable, so we encourage you to take these guidelines seriously.
-For more insights on how reputation works, please visit our [reputation guide](../how-does-daily-dev-work/reputation.md).
+For more insights on how reputation works, please visit our [reputation guide](../how-does-daily-dev-work/reputation.md)
 :::

 ### What content are we looking for?

 ✅ Relevant, fresh and up-to-date content for developers.

-✅ Professional and well-written content.
+✅ Professional and well-produced textual or video content.

 ✅ Novel, innovative, and trending content that inspires developers.